sanguk-ys/EMP/README.md

 # EMP
-nhanced multi-modal prediction for fashion sales using Fourier Mapping and ERP-based contrastive learning
+Enhanced multi-modal prediction for fashion sales using Fourier Mapping and ERP-based contrastive learning